electron/i18n/content/current/es-ES/docs/breaking-changes.md

 ### Desaprobado: `webFrame.setLayoutZoomLevelLimits()`

 Chromium ha eliminado el soporte para cambiar los limites del nivel de zoom del diseño y esta más allá de la capacidad de Electron el mantenerlo.
-La función emitirá una advertencia en Electron 8.x y dejará de existir en Electron 9.x.
-Los limites del nivel de zoom del layout ahora se fijaron a un mínimo de 0.25 y a un máximo de 5.0, como se definió [aquí](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).
+The function will emit a warning in Electron 8.x, and cease to exist in Electron 9.x.
+The layout zoom level limits are now fixed at a minimum of 0.25 and a maximum of 5.0, as defined [here](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).

 ### Deprecated events in `systemPreferences`